mconlon17/vivo-pump/tests/README.md

  elements in each row are the test name, the return code for the test (0=pass, 1=fail), and the time in seconds to perform the test.

- Simple output is shown below:
+ Sample output is shown below:

               config not found 	1 	0.110546
      definition file not found 	1 	0.04471